 In this paper we compute the reflected entropy precisely, demonstrating the validity of the holographic formula away from phase transitions.
 The fact that the gravitational path integral can be performed exactly allows us to compute the detailed behaviour of $S_R(R_1:R_2)$ including corrections to \Eqref{eq:wcsr} near the phase transition.
 We term this behavior the `Page curve for reflected entropy.'
 This is the main result of this paper, summarized by \figref{fig:results}.

 In fact, we compute the entire reflected entanglement spectrum, which takes a very simple form: it consists of a mixture of two superselection sectors corresponding to the disconnected and connected geometries shown in \figref{fig:results}.
 The probabilities $p_d$ and $p_c$ of the two sectors are computable functions, that vary as we change $k$, leading to the phase transition in \Eqref{eq:wcsr}.
-Moreover, we find corrections to \Eqref{eq:wcsr} in a window of $\Delta \log k = O(\frac{1}{\sqrt{G_N}})$ near the phase transition that arise from fluctuations in the horizon area (equivalently thermal fluctuations, in this model).
-This is analogous to a similar effect found in the entanglement entropy Page curve \cite{Penington:2019kki,Dong:2020iod,Marolf:2020vsi}, and we expect it to be a universal feature of holographic reflected entropy.
+Moreover, we find corrections to \Eqref{eq:wcsr} in a window of $\Delta \log k = O(\frac{1}{\sqrt{G_N}})$ near the phase transition that arise from fluctuations in the horizon area\footnote{In JT gravity, this corresponds to the value of the dilaton at the bifurcation surface.} (equivalently thermal fluctuations, in this model).
+This is analogous to a similar effect found in the entanglement entropy Page curve \cite{Vidmar:2017pak,Murthy:2019qvb,Penington:2019kki,Dong:2020iod,Marolf:2020vsi}, and we expect it to be a universal feature of holographic reflected entropy.